alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 only looking at problems where it's more likely to succeed.

 I entirely expect something to go wrong in the research agenda.
 That's why I'm only adjusting my estimates by a few years.
-But so far, I have only seen reasons to speed up my estimates, not slow them down.
+But so far, I have mostly seen reasons to speed up my estimates, rather than slow them down.